Kealakekua Bay: Decline

 For the next few years, Kamehameha was engaged in his war campaigns, and then spent his last years at Kamakahonu to the north.
 By this time other harbors such as Lahaina and Honolulu became popular with visiting ships.
 By 1804, the heiau was falling into disuse.
-In 1814, a British ship HMS Forester arrived in the midsts of a mutiny.
+In 1814, a British ship HMS Forester arrived in the midst of a mutiny.
 Otto von Kotzebue arrived in 1816 on a mission from the Russian Empire.

 When Kamehameha I died in 1819, his oldest son Liholiho officially inherited the kingdom, calling himself Kamehameha II.
 His nephew Keaoua Kekuaokalani inherited the important military and religious post of guardian of Kūkaʻilimoku.
 However, true power was held by Kamehameha's widow Queen Kaʻahumanu.
 She had been convinced by Vancouver and other visitors that the European customs should be adopted.
-In the ʻAi Noa she declared an end to the old Kapu system.
+In the ʻAi Noa she declared an end to the old kapu system.

 Kekuaokalani was outraged by this threat to the old traditions, which still were respected by most common people.
 He gathered religious supporters at Kaʻawaloa, threatening to take the kingdom by force, as happened 37 years earlier.
 After a failed attempt to negotiate peace, he marched his army north to meet Kalanimoku's troops who were gathered at Kamakahonu.
 They met in the Battle of Kuamoʻo.
 Both sides had muskets, but Kalanimoku had cannon mounted on double-hulled canoes.
 He devastated the fighters for the old religion, who still lie buried in the lava rock.

 The wood Kiʻi carvings were burned, and the temples fell into disrepair.
 A small Christian church was built in 1824 in Kaʻawaloa by the Hawaiian missionaries, and the narrow trail widened to a donkey cart road in the late 1820s, but the population declined due largely to introduced diseases and people shifted to other areas.

 In 1825, Admiral Lord Byron (cousin of the famous poet) on the ship HMS Blonde erected a monument to Cook and took away many of the old, sacred artifacts.
 The last royalty known to live here was high chief Naihe, known as the "national orator," and his wife Chiefess Kapiʻolani, early converts to Christianity.
 In 1829, she was saddened to see that the destruction of the temples included desecrating the bones of her ancestors at the Puʻuhonua o Hōnaunau.
 She removed the remains of the old chiefs and hid them in the Pali Kapu O Keōua cliffs before ordering this last temple to be destroyed.
 The bones were later moved to the Royal Mausoleum of Hawaii in 1858, under direction of King Kamehameha IV.